Iñigo Idiakez: England

-International
+International career

-Idiakez played for Spain at under-21 level, his first cap arriving on 6 June 1995 in a 4–0 victory over Armenia held in Granada for the 1996 UEFA European Championship qualifying phase.
+Idiakez played for Spain at under-21 level, earning his first cap on 6 June 1995 in a 4–0 victory over Armenia held in Granada for the 1996 UEFA European Championship qualifiers.
 He also participated in the 1996 Summer Olympics in Atlanta, featuring three times for the quarter-finalists.

-Additionally, Idiakez appeared in four friendly games for the Basque Country unofficial team, scoring twice.
+Additionally, Idiakez appeared in four friendlies for the Basque Country unofficial team, scoring twice.

 Coaching career

-Idiakez returned to his hometown of in 2009, beginning his coaching career with the Añorga KKE youth team.
-Later, he was in charge of non-league sides SD Euskalduna and Berio FT also in the Basque Country.
+Idiakez returned to his hometown in 2009, beginning his managerial career with Añorga's youths.
+He was subsequently in charge of non-league sides SD Euskalduna and Berio also in the Basque Country.

 In 2011, Idiakez completed his coaching qualifications when he earned the UEFA Pro Licence.
-A year later, he joined his former Derby and Southampton boss Burley as assistant manager at Apollon Limassol in the Cypriot First Division, with the pair leaving after only two games.
+A year later, he joined his former Derby and Southampton boss Burley as assistant at Apollon Limassol in the Cypriot First Division, with the pair leaving after only two games.

-Idiakez returned to England in 2013, to take up the position of youth development coach at Premier League club Leicester City, managing the under-12 to under-16 age groups.
-He remained there for three years, before re-joining Derby County as first-team coach in July 2016; he left the latter only two months later, following the suspension of manager Nigel Pearson.
+Idiakez returned to England in 2013, to take up the position of youth development coach at Premier League club Leicester City, working with the under-12 to under-16 age groups.
+He remained there for three years, before re-joining Derby County as first-team manager; he left the latter only two months later, following the suspension of manager Nigel Pearson.

-In September 2017, Idiakez was appointed as professional development phase lead coach at League Two's Luton Town.
-He returned to managerial duties on 1 December 2020, after being appointed in charge of Cultural y Deportiva Leonesa in his country's third division.
+In September 2017, Idiakez became professional development phase lead coach at League Two's Luton Town.
+He returned to head-coaching duties on 1 December 2020, with Spanish third-tier Cultural y Deportiva Leonesa.

-On 1 June 2022, Idiakez was appointed in charge of Cancún, a team that plays in Liga de Expansión MX, the Mexican second tier.
-On 3 May 2023, Idiakez was relocated to the youth structures of the club, for which he left the position of Cancún manager.
+Idiakez then had stints in the Mexican Liga de Expansión MX with Cancún and England with Aston Villa's under-21 team.
+On 28 December 2023, he went back to Spain by being named manager of Primera Federación side Real Unión, being dismissed the following April.

-On 20 July 2023, Idiakez joined Premier League club Aston Villa as the club's new Under-21 coach.
-On 28 December, he returned to his home country after being named manager of Primera Federación side Real Unión, but was dismissed the following 1 April.
+On 4 March 2025, was appointed at Lleida CF of Segunda Federación.
+In June, after administrative relegation and with the club on the verge of folding due to severe economic problems, he and the entire squad were released.